School Business Services

 Eligible Applicants: Any LEA (school district, charter school, public university laboratory school approved the ISBE, area vocational center, or special education cooperative).

-Energy Efficiency Project Definition: Improvement, repair alteration, or betterment of any building or facility owned or operated by an eligible applicant.
+Energy Efficiency Project means any improvement, repair alteration, or betterment of any building or facility owned or operated by an eligible applicant.
 Any equipment fixture, or furnishing to be added to or used in any building or facility subject to the building code authorized in Section 2-3.12 of the School Code [105 ILCS 5/2-3.12].
 See IL Admin Code 180, (page 23) items designed to reduce energy consumption and may include, without limitation, one or more of the following:

 - Insulation of the building envelope, structure or systems within the building: